Cappadocia is well known for its unique desert landscape and cave dwellings, known as fairy chimneys, which used to be homes many centuries ago.

 Another popular way to visit the castle is to hike.
 Hiking in Cappadocia is one of the best ways to see all of the landscape of Goreme National Park and the unique cave dwellings that are located here.

 There are a couple of tours that make a stop via Uchisar Castle and this is the red tour and the blue tour.
-Find out if the red tour is right for you by reading our guide on red tour vs green tour in Cappadocia.
+We recommend the red tour over the blue tour because it covers more of the popular attractions in Cappadocia.

 Other things to do in Uchisar